top of page

 American Flyer

-In our big basement there was a room that had been the servant quarters in old days.
+As I mentioned before, our basement had a room that had been the servant quarters in old days.
 This was where our model train layout was built.
 I would like to take credit for it, but it was really my Father that made it his hobby.
 From an early age on Prince Street we have a couple of pictures of a small circular track with an American Flyer train on it.
 In those days there were three different gauges/companies that made trains.
 The big one, Lionel ran on a triple track, the in-between American Flyer ran on two tracks like a real train and HO that was the little hobby choice of realism enthusiasts.
 American Flyer and Lionel were really toys, but later we converted the American Flyer toy units to authentic looking train cars and buildings.
-Berkeley Hardware in the downtown district was the big train store and you could buy these books that showed you how to build a big layout.
+Berkeley Hardware in the downtown district was the big train store where you could buy these books that showed you how to build a big layout.

 I never got to ask my Dad why he picked this hobby up, but he was all in.
 In no time he built a giant table in the basement bedroom.
 It was so big that it filled the room.
 We had to use crawl spaces to get to the back areas.
 We bought more engines, and cars and things like switches and tunnels and buildings over time.
 My Dad wired the buttons on the control console so that you could run everything from there.